errorcalc/FreeEsVclComponents/README.md

 #English ReadMe:

-**FreeEsVCLComponents** - Free ErrorSoft Vcl Components - a free library of VCL components for Delphi and C++Builder.
+**EsVCLComponents** - Free ErrorSoft Vcl Components - a free library of VCL components for Delphi and C++Builder.
 This new controls and components to improve the appearance applications and to better user experience.
 All components has best support transparency, not flicker, and has support Interesting possibility for double buffering for TGraphicControl heirs.
 Components support visual styles and has modern style.

-Free use for commercial and non-commercial projects, you need specify in About, or anywhere else, that the program used components "FreeEsVclComponents" or link to this repository :)
+Free use for commercial and non-commercial projects, you need specify in About, or anywhere else, that the program used components "EsVCLComponents" or link to this repository :)

-If you'd like to support the FreeEsVclComponents or EsVclCore lib, you can do so at this link:
+If you'd like to support the EsVCLComponents or EsVclCore lib, you can do so at this link:
 ### [Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=QZMJDXWS8GMU6&lc=US&item_name=FreeEsVclComponents&item_number=3&currency_code=RUB&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHostedGuest)

 You can order developing vcl/fmx components, please submit requests to mail.